simalexan/s3-lambda-csv-to-pdf-s3/README.md

 - `OutputBucketName`, an optional parameter, represents the name of the Output PDF Bucket.
 By default its "s3-lambda-pdf-output-from-csv-s3-bucket".

+- `CSVSeparator`, an optional parameter, represents the CSV data separator.
+By default its a single comma ",".

+- `HasHeaders`, an optional parameter, represents a check whether to incorporate headers .
+By default its "true".

 ## Latest Release - 1.0.0

 - Initial Release